shivivats/KitchenAction/README.md

 15. Basic State Machines using Enums
 16. Serializable Custom Structs
 17. Shader Graph Basic Repeat Shader
+18. UI Templates (and difference from Prefabs)
+18. BG Music and SFX

 ## Insights/Notes
 - Post-processing usually should be done at the end of the game, but since he already knows the finished product, we're doing it in the beginning to make our game already look fancy as we work on it.